ukmoose/node-red-contrib-skyremote/README.md

 ```red``` ```green``` ```yellow``` ```blue```
 ```1``` ```2``` ```3``` ```4``` ```5``` ```6``` ```7``` ```8``` ```9``` ```0```

- A command can be sent as a string in msg.payload (```msg.payload="play"```) A chain of commands can be sent as an array of strings in msg.payload (```msg.payload = ["1","0","6","select"]``` for example to change to channel 106)
+ A command can be sent as a string in msg.payload (```msg.payload="play"```).
+A chain of commands can be sent as an array of strings in msg.payload (```msg.payload = ["1","0","6","select"]``` for example to change to channel 106)

- The node cannot change volume as that is done from the handest direct to the TV and not via the Sky Box
+ The node cannot change the TV volume as that is done from the sky remote handest direct to the TV and not via the Sky Box

 ## Tested devices

-Tested with a UK Sky+HD box, the underlying npm library supports the SkyQ box but I haven't got one to test.
+Tested with a UK Sky+HD box, the underlying npm library supports SkyQ but I haven't got one to test.

 Tried on another device???
 Let me know ;)

 ## History

-- 0.0.3 - March 2017 : Initial Release
+- 0.0.3 - March 2017 : Grammar & typo corrections
 - 0.0.2 - March 2017 : Typos
 - 0.0.1 - March 2017 : Initial Release